 Also, keep in mind that just because you don’t have a technical background, doesn’t mean machine learning is off limits.
 For example, let’s say you’ve worked as a buyer and therefore know a lot about consumer buying behavior.
 You could leverage this expertise and explore entry-level machine learning roles in e-commerce.

 Our course on the Basics of Machine Learning is a great place to start if you’re just beginning your journey in the field of machine learning.
 Already know Python or have a working knowledge of the language?
-Then check out our Build Deep Learning Models with TensorFlow Skill Path that'll introduce you to machine learning technologies and techniques.
+Then check out our courses that’ll introduce you to machine learning technologies and techniques, like:

 Once you’ve landed an interview, here’s a list of typical machine learning interview questions to practice.